whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 <DD>Value $24</DD>
 </DL>

-<p><i>Note: The box for this lip product has seal stickers on both openings</i></p>
+<p><i>Note: The box for this lip product came with seal stickers on both openings</i></p>

-<p>I've used Manna Kadar lip products before thanks to Birchbox and I do like them.
+<p>I've used Manna Kadar lip products before thanks to <a href="https://www.birchbox.com/invite/whatsupmailbox" target="_blank">Birchbox</a> and I do like them.
 Their ingredients are natural and this 3-in-1 lip product is a combination of a primer, lip gloss, and lip stain all-in-one!
-It moisturized my lips and although it's a lip gloss, there's very minimal shine which I love.
-It definitely give me a dewy rosey natural lip look.
+It moisturized my lips and although it's a lip gloss, there was very minimal shine which I love.
+It definitely gave me a dewy rosey natural lip look.
 Love it!</p>

 <br>